Jayakody

 Jayakody (Sinhala: ජයකොඩි) is a Sinhalese family name.
-It means "victory flag" or "victorious flag" with "jaya" (ජය) meaning victory and "kody" (කොඩි) meaning flag.
+It means "victory flag/ victorious flag" or "flag of victory" with "jaya" (ජය) meaning victory and "kody" (කොඩි) meaning flag.
 In traditional Sinhalese, the family name goes in the front, therefore Jayakody may also appear at the front of one's name despite being a family name.
 Notable people with the family name include: